mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 Enabled/auth tab
 ================

 These interfaces provide the configuration options for authenticating with the third party service.
-Read more about how to use IntegrationsBundle's [auth providers here](#integration-authentication).
+Read more about how to use IntegrationsBundle's  :ref:`auth providers here<Authentication Providers>`.

 ConfigFormAuthInterface
 -----------------------